httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 * `digest-value`

 1. Let `f` be the value of the first byte of `digest-value`.
+2. Let `b` be the bucket size, defined as 4.
 3. Let `N` be the value of the second to fifth bytes of `digest-value` in big endian form.
 4. Let `key` be the return value of {{key}} with `URL` and `ETag` as inputs.
 5. Let `h1` be the return value of {{hash}} with `key` and `N` as inputs.